eportillo3/Incident-report-analysis/README.md

 <h2>Mission </h2>

 <p>I was tasked with using this security event to create a plan to improve the company’s network security, following the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF).
-I used the CSF to help me navigate through the different steps of analyzing this cybersecurity event and integrate my analysis into a general security strategy</p>
+I used the CSF to help me navigate through the different steps of analyzing this cybersecurity event and integrate my analysis into a general security. strategy</p>

 <h2>Incident report analysis:</h2>